Michaelangel007/diablo1.se/README.md

 # diablo1.se

 The aim of [diablo1.se](http://diablo1.se/) is to provide a reference for anything related to the Diablo 1 game engine.
 This includes file format specifications for all game data files, and instructions on how to losslessly convert these files into modern file formats with open specifications.
-It also includes an in-depth analysis of the inner workings of the Diablo 1 engine, detailing the dungeon random layout generation (DRLG) algorithms, the path finding algorithms, the pseudo-random number generation algorithm, etc.
+It also includes an in-depth analysis of the inner workings of the Diablo 1 engine, detailing the dynamic random level generation (DRLG) algorithms, the path finding algorithms, the pseudo-random number generation algorithm, etc.

 ## Credits